rpdelaney/l4d2-tourney-rules/rules.md

 the time of the infraction.

 ######5.7.3 Spectate command
+It is illegal to use the `!spectate` command excessively or in a way that gains an unfair advantage.

+Historically, accepted uses of the spectate command have been:

-Excepting Section 5.7.4, a player may use the `!spectate` command after the ready-up if, and only if they have unintentionally become stuck in a clip brush, or inside other map entity, or outside the map, and cannot move through the map or attack the survivors.
+* If the player has become stuck in an object or outside the map and cannot move or attack the survivors
+* If a player-controlled SI is not being killed by the survivors in a reasonable time (e.g. instead of killing a spitter, the survivors are m2ing it for >10 seconds)

-The minimum penalty for abuse of the spectate command will be a zero score for the round.
-The maximum penalty for repeated or severe infractions will be a forfeit loss of the match.
+If a player spectates in a way that staff judge to be abusive, a typical penalty will be a zero score for the round.

 ######5.7.4 "Stuck spots"
 It is illegal to exploit "stuck spots" by intentionally becoming stuck